vivaanvirat/Open-source-whisper-flow/README.md

 # Open-source-whisper-flow
-Just a normal STT app
+Just a normal STT app<br>
+**Note:** Requires Nvidia GPU<br>
-To run just go to command prompt and paste "python stt.py" It will automatically pull the whisper model and run
+To run just go to command prompt and paste "python stt.py"<br>
-<br>**Note:** Requires Nvidia GPU
+It will automatically pull the whisper model and run